 In this current health epidemic – and with the whole world now being overthrown by the Corona Virus, diving into films and series that offer a small window into the lives of those who live with different ranges of illnesses.
 Diseases, viruses, maladies, conditions, etc..
 It’s quite difficult to imagine what it is actually like to live with cancer, cystic fibrosis, MS, severe eating disorders, psychological conditions – the list goes on and on.
 For many of the victims of these diseases, it’s almost impossible for others to understand what your life is like, how much of a struggle daily tasks, or even just living and functioning can be.
-Literature and film have paved the way for a far more in-depth exploration but also there is nothing that can show others a glimpse of what life is actually like when you’re so afflicted.
+Literature and film have paved the way for a far more in-depth exploration but also there is nothing that can fully show others a glimpse of what life is actually like when you’re so afflicted, except through the media of film.
 This idea has never been more relevant than it is now, given that the world has effectively been shut down due to a particularly aggressive and dangerous virus.
 Watching films and series that deal with this issue is one of the only ways to learn about these struggles, to become more empathetic and understanding of the lives of those who suffer.

 This is a post I’ve wanted to write for quite some time as it’s probably the group or subgenre of film and television that I identify most with, living with chronic pain for the past eight years.
 The concepts of illness, disease, and maladies are very different when you’re the one afflicted.
 The further into the 2000s we get, the methodology of pain is something that has been reiterated and infiltrated films of all genres, even in the new Deadpool film which took me by surprise.
 We see Wade Wilson (Deadpool’s protagonist and title character) go through something heavy and his wise roommate tells him that pain can show you who you really are, how you react to it, how you deal with it and what you take from it, how you let it change you.

 It’s a significant realization when you accept your condition and attempt to control or at least influence its impacts on you and your life, your temperament, mood, everything really.
-So this is a collection of films and series that each examines and explores the concept of illness in different ways if you’re in the mood to feel….. this is the genre for you.
+So this is a collection of films and series that each examines and explores the concept of illness in different ways.
+If you’re in the mood to feel….. this is the genre for you.
 If you’ve someone in your life that is dealing/ coping with some kind of illness then these can be like windows into the life of patients, give you a peek into the kind of world, and the reality that those afflicted have to live in.
 You can dualistically broaden your perspective and respective knowledge on a range of illnesses and the sociological and personal impacts/ reverberations they have on people in the world.
-From personal experience, these kinds of films and series can help give the loved ones or friends of someone suffering a much greater appreciation for what they are enduring, whichever illness or disease they’re enduring.
+From personal experience, these kinds of films and series can help give the loved ones or friends of someone suffering a much greater appreciation for what they are enduring, whichever illness or disease they’re suffering from.

-These films can help those who are afflicted with any kind of condition, illness, or any upsetting diagnosis.
+These films can also help those who are afflicted with any kind of condition, illness, or any upsetting diagnosis.
 Seeing the lives of others who have similar afflictions is something that psychologically normalizes the experience, not entirely but your conscience finds it easier to wrap its head around something that initially seems insane and impossible and can then rationalize and accept a diagnosis easier.
-Developmentally it’s beneficial to expose yourself to a range of different experiences with an illness that people all over the world have endured, working your way through this list of films and series may sound counter-intuitive, but can psychologically make a difference to your attitude towards your illness and your mentality in coping with it.
+Representaiton in the media matters, Developmentally it’s beneficial to expose yourself to a range of different experiences with illness that people all over the world have endured, working your way through this list of films and series may sound counter-intuitive, but can psychologically make a difference to your attitude towards your illness and your mentality in coping with it.
 If you’ve never really suffered any health issues or prolonged illnesses then this is a pretty great way of opening your mind to the suffering of others, and also being moved by some of the incredible stories that have been made into films and series.
 Luckily for you there’s no need to search these out – we’ve created a list for you!

 The Fault in Our Stars – This movie became an instant classic and a favorite worldwide long before it hit the screens, John Greene’s novel by the same name was released to incredible reviews.
 When it was adapted to film, they tweaked a few details, but it stayed fiercely loyal to the original.
 The protagonist in this film is a young girl, Hazel-Grace, who’s suffering from stage 4 Thyroid cancer.
 She meets the incredibly endearing and adorable Augustus in a support group for cancer victims and the story begins there.
-It’s impressively scripted, heat-wrenching, and philosophical at times and a film that will impact you heavily.
+It’s impressively scripted, heart-wrenching, philosophical at times and a film that will impact you heavily.

 Image from TV Weekly.com